mandala-ui/mandala/README.md

-# Gluons UI Kit
+# Gluons UI Monorepo

-A Component Library built with React and Tachyons
+Gluons is a Declarative Component Library built with React and Functional CSS

+Most UI libraries require you to include their CSS, with the downside of not handling anything but the styling for those components.

-Tachyons is an Functional CSS system built of small, reuseable classes that allows you to compose layouts quickly and reliably.
+Using a Functional CSS utility library to build the UI kit, also allows you to compose layouts quickly and reliably using the same small, reusable classes that power these components.

-React is a UI Library for declaring interfaces in Javascript.

-They go together like Peanut Butter and Jelly.
+Hopefully Gluons kickstarts your React project and inspires your own components and layouts.

+CSS

 ### Getting Started
 `yarn install gluons`